meilisearch/meilisearch/README.md

 ## Telemetry

 MeiliSearch collects anonymous data regarding general usage.
-This helps us better understand developers usage of MeiliSearch features.<br/>
+This helps us better understand developers usage of MeiliSearch features.

-To see what information we're retrieving, please see the complete list [on the dedicated issue](https://github.com/meilisearch/MeiliSearch/issues/720).<br/>
+To see what information we're retrieving, please see the complete list [on the dedicated issue](https://github.com/meilisearch/MeiliSearch/issues/720).

 We also use Sentry to make us crash and error reports.
-If you want to know more about what Sentry collects, please visit their [privacy policy website](https://sentry.io/privacy/).<br/>
+If you want to know more about what Sentry collects, please visit their [privacy policy website](https://sentry.io/privacy/).

 This program is optional, you can disable these analytics by using the `MEILI_NO_ANALYTICS` env variable.

 ## 💌 Contact